A note on Poisson brackets for orthogonal polynomials on the unit circle: Many Poisson brackets

 \section{Many Poisson brackets}

-The main statement of this note is the following: \begin{theorem} Let $n\geq0$ and $d\mu$ a probability measure on the circle whose support contains at least $n$ points (and possibly infinitely many).
-The Poisson brackets of the monic orthogonal and second kind polynomials associated to this measure are given, for any $z\neq w\in\IC$, by
+The main statement of this note is the following: \begin{theorem} Let $n\geq0$ and $d\mu$ be a probability measure on the circle, and such that either the support of $d\mu$ is finite and contains at least $n+1$ points, or the Verblunsky coefficients of $d\mu$ are periodic with minimal period $p\geq n+1$.
+Then the Poisson brackets\footnote{Using either definition \eqref{E:PbDefn} or \eqref{E:PbDefnPeriodic}, as appropriate.} of the monic orthogonal and second kind polynomials associated to this measure are given, for any $z\neq w\in\IC$, by

 \end{theorem}

 \begin{remark} Note that, by using the invariance of the Poisson bracket under complex conjugation

 and the formula for reversed polynomials, one can compute the remaining Poisson brackets from the ones in Theorem~\ref{P:OP}.
 We obtain